 Why doesn’t anyone, anywhere in the US run express light rail?

-There’s nothing inherent about US LRT technology which says every train has to run the same boring route all the time.
+There’s nothing inherent about US LRT technology which says every train has to run the same stopping pattern all of the time.
 Sidings and pullouts and overtake points are entirely possible.
-Actually, US LRT has about the same approximate loading gauge as the Japanese 1067mm network.
-And those guys are the masters of this shizzle.
-Check it:
+Just how many different services can you pack ontoa double track rail line?
+Watch Japan:

 That’s a Keihan 7000-series overtaking what looks like a refurb 2400 series on the far side of the platform.
 Local shows up, express shows up a minute later, express takes off, local follows.
 I’ve actually seen a video of a four-train meet at this stop – NB and SB locals arrive within 30 seconds of each other, NB and SB expresses show up simultaneously, expresses depart, locals follow.

-I don’t expect North American operators to have the ability to run the tight, exact headways of a suburban Japanese railway, but the basic principle is quite possible.
-The local just has to chill for maybe 5 minutes instead of 2.
+North American operators probably won’t feel comfortable with the tight, exact headways of a suburban Japanese railway, but the basic principle still works.
+THe local just needs to wait for perhaps 5 minutes instead of 2.

-All the locals turn back at Cary Parkway, but the expresses continue on, through RTP, all the way to Durham/Alston where they revert to locals and run to UNC.
-Locals originate at Alston on a staggered 30-minute frequency so that there’s 15-minute coverage over the Durham-Chapel Hill line.
+While the locals turn back at Cary Parkway, the expresses would continue, through Research Triangle Park, all the way to Durham/Alston, where they would revert to locals and run to UNC, allowing a single-seat ride from Raleigh and points Northeast to Durham-Chapel Hill.
+Durham-Chapel Hill locals would also originate at Alston on a staggered 30-minute frequency to retain 15-minute coverage over that portion of the line.

-This gives you 15-minute service over the LRT segments and 30-minute service over the “commuter rail” segments, but Northeast Center to UNC is now a single-seat ride of about 75-80 minutes in length.
-Not at all bad, for a trip that’s 35 miles even via the most direct auto route.
+This plan would provide 15-minute service over the LRT segments and 30-minute service over the “commuter rail” segments, while connectiong Northeast Center to UNC with a single-sea ride of about 75-80 minutes in length.
+Not bad, for a trip that’s 35 miles even via the most direct auto route.

-Once you define UNC-Durham-Raleigh as a single continuous line, you realize that it’s crazy indirect for endpoint to endpoint trips – most notably the large swing to the north from Chapel Hill to Durham and back.
+An additional possibility arises once you define UNC-Durham-Raleigh as a single continuous line, since it’s rather indirect for end-to-end trips.
 For a starter line, that’s great… but with a single-technology system, you can add shortcuts and expansions later.

-Yep, that’s bee-line UNC-NCSU service plus a direct airport connection.
-It’s really not any different than a big train set.
-Buy the basic kit with oval of track and sleek locomotive!
-Then add variations for an even more fun setup!
+The purple cutoff represents a bee-line UNC-NCSU service, with redundant trains south of Metro Center used to provide a direct airport connection.
+Sticking with a single technology allows interconnected rail systems to be developed much like a big train set.
+Buy the basic kit with oval of track and sleek locomotive, then add variations for an even more fun setup!

-But you can’t do this if you’re starting out with some balkanized, Philadelphia-type system where everything is a different and incompatible mode.
-Nope.
-You need Express Light Rail.
-But… no one’s done it.
-Anywhere, in the entire US – at least in modern times.
+But you can’t do this if you’re starting out with some balkanized set of incompatible modes.
+You have to start with a commitment to Express Light Rail.
+But no one’s done it, anywhere, in the entire US – at least in modern times.